ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/menus.md

 We disable `format_csv_allow_single_quotes` as only double quotes are used for data fields and single quotes can be inside the values and should not confuse the CSV parser.

-We disable `input_format_null_as_default` as our data does not have NULLs.
+We disable [input_format_null_as_default](../../operations/settings/settings.mdsettings-input-format-null-as-default) as our data does not have [NULL](../../sql-reference/syntax.md#null-literal).
 Otherwise ClickHouse will try to parse `\N` sequences and can be confused with `\` in data.

-The setting `--date_time_input_format best_effort` allows to parse `DateTime` fields in wide variety of formats.
+The setting [--date_time_input_format best_effort](../../operations/settings/settings.md#settings-date_time_input_format) allows to parse [DateTime](../../sql-reference/data-types/datetime.md)  fields in wide variety of formats.
 For example, ISO-8601 without seconds like '2000-01-01 01:02' will be recognized.
-Without this setting only fixed [DateTime](../../sql-reference/data-types/datetime.md) format is allowed.
+Without this setting only fixed DateTime format is allowed.

-## Denormalize the Data
+## Denormalize the Data {#denormalize-data}

 Data is presented in multiple tables in normalized form.
-It means you have to perform JOINs if you want to query, e.g. dish names from menu items.
+It means you have to perform [JOIN](../../sql-reference/statements/select/join.md#select-join) if you want to query, e.g. dish names from menu items.
 For typical analytical tasks it is way more efficient to deal with pre-JOINed data to avoid doing JOIN every time.
 It is called "denormalized" data.

 We will create a table that will contain all the data JOINed together: